Step by Step Overview Guide

 - Neglecting to track progress.

-Muscle weighs more than fat.
-If you’re gaining muscle and losing fat you’re changing your body but the scale won’t show it.
-Stay motivated by tracking your progress, ‘How To Track Your Progress When Dieting‘ Do NOT use a body-fat measurement device.
+If you’re gaining muscle and losing fat the scale won’t show it.
+Furthermore, muscle is denser than fat.
+So if you gain 10lbs of muscle but lose 10lbs of fact you will be smaller in some places.
+Stay motivated by tracking your progress with a tape measure, recorded lifting stats, as well as scale weight.
+See my guide, ‘How To Track Your Progress When Dieting‘ Do NOT use a body-fat measurement device.
 (Reason)

 - Not keeping to the plan.